-Chapter Y code identifying the type of tissue harvested and the site of harvest Chapter Z site code identifying the harvest site, where this adds further information Z94.- Laterality of operation (if applicable)
+Chapter Y code identifying the type of tissue harvested and the site of harvest Chapter Z site code identifying the harvest site, where this adds further information

 The harvest of stem cells from bone marrow and the implantation into joint are performed during the same theatre visit.
 This is a different procedure to blood stem cell harvest and transplantation (PCSX8: Bone marrow transplantation and peripheral blood stem cell transplantation).